vinaya-class/vinaya-class.github.io/src/13-money.md

 should be used, i.e. not giving them instruction what to do with their money.

-If the donor does not intend the money for the bhikkhu (i.e. offering it to support the monastery in general), it is not an offence to allow them to place the money next to the bhikkhu.
+If the donor does not intend the money for the bhikkhu (i.e. offering it to support the monastery in general), it is not an offense to allow them to place the money next to the bhikkhu.

-If someone drops money into a bhikkhu's bowl against his protest, he may ask someone to remove it without an offence.
-The offence is incurred when he start walking away with it.
+If someone drops money into a bhikkhu's bowl against his protest, he may ask someone to remove it without an offense.
+The offense is incurred when he start walking away with it.

 The term 'gold or silver' includes the materials, and whatever is used as currency.